suws0501/edmi-console/README.md

 python app.py
 ```

-You will be prompted for:
+You’ll be prompted for:
-- Serial settings (port, baud, timeouts)
+- Serial settings (port, baudrate, timeouts)
 - Meter config string in the format: `username,password,serial_number`
 - Operation: `registers` or `profile`

-## Register Read
+## Register Reads
 When choosing `registers`, enter a comma-separated list of register names.
-You can use either the enum name (e.g. `PHASE_A_VOLTAGE`) or the friendly name (e.g. `Phase A Voltage Register`).
+You can use either:
+- Enum names like `PHASE_A_VOLTAGE`
+- Friendly names like `Phase A Voltage Register`

-If a name is unknown, the app will show a catalog of available registers.
+If a name is unknown, the app prints a catalog of available registers.

-## Profile Read
+## Profile Reads
 When choosing `profile`, provide:
 - Survey name (e.g. `LS01`, `LS03`)
-- From/To datetimes in ISO format (e.g. `2025-01-31 12:30` or `2025-01-31T12:30`)
+- From/To datetimes in ISO format
+  - `2025-01-31 12:30`
+  - `2025-01-31T12:30`

 A progress bar tracks records read in real time.

 ## Defaults
-If available, defaults are pulled from:
+If present, defaults are loaded from:
-- `driver/serial_settings.py` for serial settings
+- `driver/serial_settings.py`
-- `driver/meters_config.py` for meter config
+- `driver/meters_config.py`

-## File Layout
+## Project Layout
 - `app.py` — console application
 - `driver/` — EDMI driver code (sync)
 - `requirements.txt` — dependencies

-## Notes
+## Tips
-- Make sure your user account has permission to access the serial device.
+- Ensure your user has permission to access the serial device.
-- If the meter is slow, increase timeouts when prompted.
+- If the meter is slow or busy, increase timeouts when prompted.

 ---

-If you want this to support additional operations or output formats (CSV/JSON), tell me what you want and I’ll add it.
+Want CSV or JSON output, or new commands?
+Tell me what you need and I’ll add them.